 I also realized I had some culpability in the meltdown.
 Either I should have allowed the popcorn play to happen or not, from the start.
 Putting confusing contingencies such as you can play with 65 kernels but not with 100 (when I know how important numbers are to him) was a poor choice on my part.

 After he went to sleep, I sadly deleted the app he had been using to watch those videos and replaced it with some other apps I knew he’d enjoy.
 That doesn’t mean he won’t ever be able to watch those videos again.
 We will continually work on the skills he needs both at home and in behavior therapy to help him understand what he can and can’t do and teach him how to manage frustration appropriately.
 And over time, those skills will improve.

-If meltdowns are currently an issue that a child on the autism spectrum is having difficulty with, uncover the triggers and minimize or eliminate them until the child learns more appropriate ways of dealing with frustration.
+If meltdowns are currently an issue that a child on the autism spectrum in your family is having difficulty with, uncovering the triggers and minimizing or eliminating them until the child learns more appropriate ways of dealing with frustration may help.
 Working with a behavior therapist is a great place to start!